Balance your checkbook today for a better tomorrow

 But what do terms like “balance,” “checkbook” and “register” even mean in today’s online world?
 When balancing a checkbook, it can be useful to start with some definitions.

-Balance: This is the amount of money you have in your account1.
-You can usually check your bank account balance online.
+- Balance: This is the amount of money you have in your account.1 You can usually check your bank account balance online.
 Keep in mind, however, that the balance might not reflect some of your most recent purchases, which may still be processing.
 That’s why it’s a good idea to take note of your “available balance.”
 That’s the amount you have available to use.
 The bank has already deducted charges that are still processing, which can help you avoid spending more than you actually have in your account.

-Checkbook: A small booklet that has checks you can use to pay bills,make purchases and more.2 Checkbooks still exist, but not everyone knows how to use a checkbook.
+- Checkbook: A small booklet that has checks you can use to pay bills, make purchases and more.2 Checkbooks still exist, but not everyone knows how to use a checkbook.
 While you might not get a physical checkbook anymore, online banking usually allows you to do the same things and get the same benefits.

+- Checkbook register: A tool that lets you record when and how much money comes into or is taken out of your account.2 They often are included as part of a checkbook, but you could also use a separate notebook, an app or a spreadsheet to track things.
 Regardless of what tool you use, it can be helpful to make sure all your money’s movements are listed in one spot.
 If you take out money at an ATM, you can list that withdrawal in the register.
 If you write a check or use a debit card, that amount can be written in the register, too.
 The same is true when you cash a check or add money to the account.

-Transaction: This refers to every time money comes into or goes out of your account.4 So when you get paid each month, a transaction occurs as the funds are put into your account.
+- Transaction: This refers to every time money comes into or goes out of your account.3 So when you get paid each month, a transaction occurs as the funds are put into your account.
 If you buy a coffee, a transaction takes place as money is transferred out of your account to the merchant you purchased coffee from.

-Statement: This is a document from your bank.
+- Statement: This is a document from your bank.
 It’s usually mailed to you, or sent to you online, each month.
-It shows the transactions that occurred in your account during a certain period, usually the previous month.4 A statement will include a closing date.
+It shows the transactions that occurred in your account during a certain period, usually the previous month.4 A bank statement will include a closing date.
 This refers to the last day the bank recorded transactions before sending you the statement.

 Benefits of balancing a checkbook

 Balancing a checkbook consists of checking that your records match up with what the bank has for your account.
-It’s a chance to see how your money came in to the account and where it went.
+It’s a chance to see how your money came into the account and where it went.
 You can also see if you missed accounting for any of your expenses in your budget.